Green-Software-Foundation/state-of-green-software/src/pages/business-case.md

-[Link to Insight 10]More broadly, results from a 2021 [IBM survey](https://ibm.co/2022-consumer-study) showed that 50% of consumers were willing to pay more for a sustainable brand or sustainable products.
+[63% of CEOs do not rate sustainability as a top priority](/insights/63-percent-of-ceo-do-not-rate-sustainability-as-a-top-priority/).
+More broadly, results from a 2021 [IBM survey](https://ibm.co/2022-consumer-study) showed that 50% of consumers were willing to pay more for a sustainable brand or sustainable products.
 A more recent poll surveying 16,000 consumers [in 2022](https://www.ibm.com/thought-leadership/institute-business-value/en-us/report/2022-sustainability-consumer-research) found that 49% paid an average premium of 59% more for products branded as sustainable or socially responsible in the last 12 months.

 Green software will also be a factor in organizations reaching their net zero goals, as corporations and other organizations will require tools to reduce, measure, and report their scope 1, 2, and 3 emissions.
-[Link to Insight 3].
+[Green software is vital for a net zero future](/insights/green-software-vital-for-net-zero/).